Table of Contents

 Continuous Integration/Deployment (CI/CD)

-CI/CD tools, such as Jenkins, CircleCI, and GitHub Actions, automate the building, testing, and deployment of code.
-They’re vital when working with agile teams or deploying updates often.
-Whether you’re shipping AI Tools for Productivity or a new learning app, CI/CD keeps everything flowing from commit to production.
+CI/CD tools like Jenkins, CircleCI, and GitHub Actions automate building, testing, and deploying code.
+They are essential for agile teams and frequent updates.
+Whether releasing AI tools for productivity or a new learning app, CI/CD ensures a smooth flow from commit to production.

 Recommended Tools: